marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/attribute-syntax.rst

 * Empty.
 Empty attributes are ignored.

 * An attribute name
-  (which may be an identifier such as :gcc-attr:`unused`, or a reserved word such as :gcc-attr:`const`).
+  (which may be an identifier such as :fn-attr:`unused`, or a reserved word such as :fn-attr:`const`).

 * An attribute name followed by a parenthesized list of parameters for the attribute.